 Where will I eat?

 Breakfast, lunch and dinner are served Monday though Friday.
-On weekends, there is brunch from 11:30 am-12:30 pm; students are responsible for their evening meal.
+On Saturday and Sunday the Dining Commons are open 10am-5pm.
 On scheduled vacations and holiday weekends, the last meal will be the noon meal on the last day of class.
 The next meal served will be breakfast on the day classes resume.

 Is there linen service?